bandinopla/bandijoystick/src/docs/more_buttons.md

 # Adding new button types
 This library is young and still growing!
 More key types will be added in the future either by me and/or by awesome developers that decide to collab and expand it by doing pull requests.

 If you want to add more buttons, drop a [pull request](https://github.com/bandinopla/bandijoystick/pulls) and remember to work on a new branch.
+Check [CONTRIBUTING GUIDE](https://github.com/bandinopla/bandijoystick/blob/main/CONTRIBUTING.md) to know how the project is structured.

 ## Create new
 Run the key creation widget to create the required files and hook it up in the system: